-When you are able to figure out or rather, determine the location of the particular folder you are searching for, browse it and return to its original location.
+- When you can figure out or rather, determine the location of the particular folder you are searching for, browse it and return to its original location.

 Solution 2: Search and Browse

-This is a means of searching for missing folders using advanced folder search.
+This is a means of searching for missing Outlook folders using an advanced folder search.
 Follow the steps below:

 Solution 3: Import and Export